Organizational structure of the United States Department of Defense

 The United States Department of Defense (DoD) has a complex organizational structure.
 It includes the Army, Navy, the Marine Corps, Air Force, Space Force, the Unified combatant commands, U.S. elements of multinational commands (such as NATO and NORAD), as well as non-combat agencies such as the Defense Intelligence Agency and the National Security Agency.
 The DoD's annual budget was roughly US$496.1 billion in 2015.
 This figure is the base amount and does not include the $64.3 billion spent on "War/Non-War Supplementals".
 Including those items brings the total to $560.6 billion for 2015.

 Civilian control over matters other than operations is exercised through the three service departments, the Department of the Army, the Department of the Navy (which includes the Marine Corps), and the Department of the Air Force (which includes the Space Force).
-Each is led by a service secretary, who is below Cabinet rank.
+Each is led by a military secretary, who is below Cabinet rank.

-In wartime, the Department has authority over the Coast Guard, which is under the control of the Department of Homeland Security (DHS) in peacetime.
+During peacetime the Department of Homeland Security has operational and administrative control over the Coast Guard.
+During a national emergency the President may give operational control to the Department of Defense and administrative control to the Department of the Navy, this can also be done when Congress declares war.
 Prior to the creation of DHS, the Coast Guard was under the control of the Department of Transportation, and earlier under the Department of the Treasury.
 According to the U.S. Code, the Coast Guard is at all times considered one of the six armed services of the United States.
 During times of declared war (or by Congressional direction), the Coast Guard operates as a part of the Navy; this has not happened since World War II, but members have served in undeclared wars and conflicts since then while the service remained in its peacetime department.

 The Pentagon Reservation in Arlington County, Virginia, across the Potomac River from Washington, D.C., is the Department's headquarters.
 The Department is protected by the Pentagon Force Protection Agency, which ensures law enforcement and security for the Pentagon and various other jurisdictions throughout the National Capital Region (NCR).